AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Waiting for the next note in the Ashforged song.

-# Chapter Sixteen – Embers in the Veil
+# Embers in the Veil

 The veil was always there, just beyond the maps.